PatatasFritasOfficial/1Thing/README.md

 2. Extract the zip and open `index.html` in any modern web browser.
 3. That's it.
 No installation.
 No sign-up.
 No account.
 No internet required after first load.

-Optional: Bookmark the HTML file or our site for easier access ;)
+Optional: Bookmark the HTML file or our website for easier access ;)

 ---